Wambaforestin/FlutterLearningJourney/README.md

    git checkout -b feature/new-contribution

 Make changes:
-Implement your changes or additions to the codebase.
+Implement your changes or additions to the codebase

 Test your changes:
 -->Ensure your changes work as expected.